PromptShield logo PromptShield

 It detects:

-• PUSH → POP override sequences
+• matched PUSH → POP override sequences

 • unterminated override contexts

-Each detection produces a single threat span.
+Each detection produces a single threat span covering the control sequence.

 Example attack